karimbahgat/transformio/README.md

 To measure the model fit accuracy of a particular transform, we take the control points that we want to evaluate and measure the residual errors between the observed and predicted coordinates in either forward or backward direction.

 For instance, let's say we have a set of control points and want to know how well an Affine transform would predict the forward geographic coordinates.
-If the geographic coordinates are given in latitude-longitude coordinates, the errors are measured using geodesic distances, and can be summarized using the commonly used root-mean-square-error (RMSE) metric:
+If the geographic coordinates are given in latitude-longitude coordinates, the errors are measured using geodesic distances, and can be summarized using one of several metrics:

     >>> trans = tio.transforms.Affine()
-    >>> predicted,resids,toterr = tio.accuracy.model_accuracy(trans, impoints, geopoints, distance='geodesic', metric='rmse')
+    >>> predicted,resids = tio.accuracy.residuals(trans, impoints, geopoints, distance='geodesic')
-    >>> 'RMSE: {} km'.format(toterr)
+    >>> 'RMSE: {} km'.format(tio.accuracy.RMSE(resids)) # root mean square error
     'RMSE: 611.209296883062 km'
+    >>> 'MAE: {} km'.format(tio.accuracy.MAE(resids)) # mean average error
+    'MAE: 476.2463332384581 km'
+    >>> 'MAX: {} km'.format(tio.accuracy.MAX(resids)) # maximum error
+    'MAX: 1972.5992842092362 km'
     >>> for obs,pred,resid in zip(geopoints,predicted,resids):
     ...
 'Observed {}; Predicted {}; Residual {} km'.format(obs,pred,resid)
     'Observed (101.621839, 56.161959); Predicted (98.6393264938272, 55.091630511199774); Residual 221.69318994970638 km'